 According to Block, Castro was an integral member of a group of Latinos and Jews organized by the San Antonio Bar Association who met monthly to discuss issues of interest to both groups.

-“He was one of those people who was on the forefront of interfacing with the Jewish community,” Block said.
+“He was one of those people who was on the forefront of interfacing with the Jewish community,” said Block.

 On the Jewish side of the dialogue was Robbie Greenblum, San Antonio’s city attorney and one of Block’s congregants.
 When Castro ran for mayor, he asked Greenblum to be his chief of staff.
 Greenblum’s close connection to the Jewish community was instrumental in fostering Castro’s awareness of Judaism, Jewish holidays, and Jewish issues, and as mayor, he began attending more Jewish events throughout the year, said Block.